bayleeadamoss/zazu/docs/_documentation/plugins.md

 ## Plugin Overview

 Plugins provide all the end user behavior.
-Plugins use a workflow architecutre, where some [blocks](/documentation/blocks/) return results, and other process data.
+Plugins use a workflow architecture, where some [blocks](/documentation/blocks/) return results, and other process data.
 You can have as many blocks as you want that can do their own specific tasks.